zeromq/czmq/README.md

         zchunk_streq (zchunk_t *self, const char *string);

     //  Transform zchunk into a zframe that can be sent in a message.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zframe_t *
         zchunk_pack (zchunk_t *self);

     //  Transform a zframe into a zchunk.
+    //  Caller owns return value and must destroy it when done.
     CZMQ_EXPORT zchunk_t *
         zchunk_unpack (zframe_t *frame);